 Shoppers at Lord & Taylor, Saks Fifth Avenue and Saks OFF 5th stores could have gotten more than they bargained for following news of a data breach at those retailers.

-News of the intrusion, affecting 5 million card holders at the brands, which are owned by Hudson's Bay Company, emerged over the weekend.
+News of the intrusion, affecting at the brands, which are owned by Hudson's Bay Company, emerged over the weekend.

 The attack affected card payments made in some of the retailers' stores in North America.
 The company said it does not believe its e-commerce and digital platforms were affected.

 Hackers have reportedly been selling the compromised information, which they began stealing in May, on the dark web.